 The concept of natural selection is ‘survival of the fittest’, and individuals who are unfit were weeded out.
 In evolution, all that matters is how an organism ensures its existence in its environment.
 It is not about perfection.

 For example, take a look at thermophilic bacteria and archaebacteria.
 Evolution of archaebacteria resulted in the thermophiles.
 But we can’t say it is the better version of archaebacteria.
-This is because the archaebacteria still exist and both of these species are best suited to thrive in their own environment.
+This is because the archaebacteria still exist and both of these species are best suited to thrive in their respective environments.

 To learn more about human evolution with video lessons download BYJU’S – The Learning App.